 II.
 Other consumer loans

-Share of NPLs from credits for consumption over all credits for consumption
+Share of NPLs from credits for consumption over total credits for consumption

 OCL1